-In the garden, red and orange glow more intensely than other colors, especially when the sun is low in the sky.
-Nature provides us with a perfect example of how the sun’s position affects colors’ intensity.
-As the sun sets on the horizon, the predominant colors we see are orange, yellow and red.
+In the garden, red and orange appear more intense than other colors, especially as, during the day, the sun lowers in the sky.
+We have only to look to nature to see how the sun’s position affects colors’ intensity.
+As the sun sets, the predominant colors we see are orange, yellow and red.
 And at sunset, the only remaining visible color is red.

-The primary color red, just like in nature, forms the basis for hot color harmonies in the summer garden.
+In a similar manner, the primary color red forms the basis for hot color schemes in the garden.

 Andrew Lawson, one of the world’s leading landscape photographers and author of one of my favorite garden books, The Gardener’s Book of Color, has this to say about adding hot colors to your garden:

 “By putting together three of the brightest, most intense colors, you increase their vitality and encourage each to ‘sing out’ at full strength.
 Concentrate these colors together in the garden and sparks seem to fly.”

-Red-colored flowers can add fireworks to the summer garden.
+Or how the red poppies add fireworks to this summer garden.

 HOW TO BALANCE HOT COLORS WITH COOL ONES

-While it’s clear that red, yellow and orange can be visually uplifting, in strict combination these colors can be anything but restful.
+That being said, while red, orange and yellow are visually uplifting, in strict combination they can be anything but restful.

-Intense color harmonies can quickly become overpowering if not carefully combined and ‘cooled’ down by other, contrasting colors and foliage.
-Those contrasting, ‘cooling’ colors, can be found opposite the hot ones on the color spectrum.
+In fact, intense color plants can quickly become overpowering if not carefully balanced with other ‘cooling’ flowers and foliage.
+Luckily, these contrasting, ‘cooling’ colors (blue, purple and green), can be found opposite the hot ones on the color wheel.

 A great example of how to temper hot colors with cool ones is the hot-colored flower border at Cliveden (below).
 Notice how the bright yellows, pinks and reds are softened by the purple salvia.